Commercial Property Insurance

 Choose lower policy limits

 The policy limit is the maximum amount your insurer will pay on a claim.
 For property insurance, your limits should match the value of your business's property.
-That includes your building and your business personal property, such as inventory, equipment, and furnishings.
+That includes your building and your business personal property, such as inventory, office equipment, and furnishings.

-Lower limits cost less, but leave you open to financial risk.
+Lower coverage limits cost less, but leave you open to financial risk.
 You'll want to consider both the cost of insurance and how much you can expect to pay for a claim after a fire, storm, or other incident.

 Choose a higher deductible